rjsf-team/react-jsonschema-form/docs/advanced-customization.md

 - `name`: A string representing the property name.
 - `disabled`: A boolean value stating if the object property is disabled.
 - `readonly`: A boolean value stating if the property is read-only.

+> Note: Array and object field templates are always rendered inside of the FieldTemplate.
+To fully customize an object field template, you may need to specify both `ui:FieldTemplate` and `ui:ObjectFieldTemplate`.

 ### Error List template